• blogangle-right

 This section will explain the management processes the organization will follow to ensure vendors are assessed and held accountable.

-For example, you may want to include verbiage about minimum information requirements, instructions for the destruction or disposal of the organization’s information, and incident response requirements.
+For example, you may want to include verbiage about minimum information security requirements, instructions for the destruction or disposal of the organization’s information, and incident response requirements.

 This section should also detail the vendor lifecycle management process.
 Include information for onboarding a new vendor as well as managing and offboarding current vendors.